Matanley/Kaggle/README.md

 # Kaggle

-This is the first time I participate a contest and is very happy that I did this.
+This is the first time I participate a Kaggle contest and is quite happy that I did this.

 The reason of chosing this topic is it really are soving a real world problems(imaging the Uber self-driving cars had such a system mounted).
 My teamates and I participate in this contest mainly for learning and want to take it as a chance to practice what we had learnt.
 For this reason, the rank is not important at all.